hkim2979/treehouse_project_5_hongsoonkim/README.md

 # Treehouse An Interactive Photo Gallery - Hongsoon Kim
-<p>The purpose of this project is to simplify repetitive codes and organize file structure using SASS/SCSS from a single CSS.</p>
+<p>The purpose of this project is to create image galleries by using JavaScript and CSS Grd Layout to develope an interactive, searchable gallery of photos.</p>

 ## Live Demo
 Click [Link](https://hkim2979.github.io/project_5/) for a live look.